Data Processing Addendum

 4. Information Security Program.

 4.1 Security Measures.
-Albert shall implement and maintain administrative, technical, and physical safeguards designed to protect Customer Personal Data.
+Albert shall implement and maintain reasonable administrative, technical, and physical safeguards designed to protect Customer Personal Data in accordance with Information Security Exhibit attached hereto as Exhibit B.

 5. Security Incidents.

-a) Notice.
-Upon becoming aware of a Security Incident, Albert agrees to provide written notice without undue delay and within the time frame required under Data Protection Laws to Customer.
-Where possible, such notice will include all available details required under Data Protection Laws for Customer to comply with its own notification obligations to regulatory authorities or individuals affected by the Security Incident.
+5.1 Notice.
+Upon becoming aware of a Security Incident, Albert agrees to provide written notice without undue delay and within the time frame required under applicable Data Protection Laws to Customer.
+Where possible, such notice will include all available details required under applicable Data Protection Laws for Customer to comply with its own notification obligations to government authorities and/or individuals affected by the Security Incident.

 6. Cross-Border Transfers of Customer Personal Data.